 - In a case of DJ controller failure, a backup DJ controller can be handy.
-Depending on the software you use, you can pick up a basic controller for less than 300 dollars.
+Depending on the software you use, you can pick up a basic controller.
 Make sure the backup controller is configured to work with your setup beforehand, so you don’t have to start loading drivers or firmware in front of your audience!

 - In the case of computer failure, you could consider having a backup laptop with you, loaded with (part of) your music collection and your preferred DJ software.
 It might seem like overkill, but if Djing is your professional occupation, and you make good money from it, it’s your obligation to be prepared.
 Laptops are cheap and your backup laptop doesn’t have to be the latest multicore monster, a simple, 400 dollar laptop will do the trick.
 Remember, it’s just a backup!